devonhg/GH-Devons-Tools-Core/README.md

 ##Methods
 __construct($name, $name_singular) : This function of course represents the fields that must be filled out when first creating the post type

 reg_tax($name, $name_singular) : This method registers a taxonomy to the post type, creates an instance of the taxonomy class.
+Returns the class object (refer to Taxonomy Class).

 reg_meta($title, $desc, $type="text", $options = null) : Registers a meta to a post type, basically allows for additional options to be filled in for a post type.
+This creates an instance of the meta-box class.
+Returns the class object (Refer to Meta Class).

 The type options are as follows:

 "text" : A simple text-box input field.
 Default Value.
 "radio" : Radio buttons, options can be defined under the "options" argument as an array, ex: array(option1, option2, ..).
 "textarea" : A larger text area, good for large bodies of text.
 "color" : Uses the wordpress color picker for a color.

 All meta fields associated with a post type is shown as a list.

-This creates an instance of the meta-box class.
+#Taxonomy Class

+##Usage
+In the core php file we can include a taxonomy to a post-type manually, example:
+` $var = new MYPLUGIN_pt_tax("Genres", "Genre", "pt_book" ); `
+The example will add the "Genres" to the post type "pt_book".

+Generally though, you will simply use the post type method.